-So, you’ve chosen the exhibition you would like to attend but what do you do next?
+So, you’ve chosen the exhibition, trade show or conference you would like to attend but what do you do next?

-We have put together a list of the top 10 questions you should be asking yourself before your exhibition.
+Check out our top 10 tips for exhibition success you should be asking yourself before your exhibition.

 1. PICK THE BEST LOCATION – Where in the floor-plan would you like to be?
 Researching the venue and the prospected floor-plan is a must!
 You want to try to position your stand or space in a high traffic area.
 This could be near food, seminar or workshop areas.
 Visitors will gather in these places and provide the perfect opportunity for you to engage with them.